-You might also hear these drugs called CTLA-4 inhibitors, PD-1 inhibitors and PD-L1 inhibitors.
+These drugs block different checkpoint proteins.
+You might also hear them named after these checkpoint proteins – for example, CTLA-4 inhibitors, PD-1 inhibitors and PD-L1 inhibitors.

 Checkpoint inhibitors are a type of immunotherapy.
 They block proteins that stop the immune system from attacking the cancer cells.

 Cancer drugs do not always fit easily into a certain type of treatment.
 This is because some drugs work in more than one way and belong to more than one group.

 Checkpoint inhibitors are also described as a type of monoclonal antibody or targeted treatment.

 How do checkpoint inhibitors work?

 Our immune system protects us from disease, killing bacteria and viruses.
 One main type of immune cell that does this is called a T cell.

 T cells have proteins on them that turn on an immune response and other proteins that turn it off.
 These are called checkpoints.

 Some checkpoint proteins help tell T cells to become active, for example when an infection is present.
 But if T cells are active for too long, or react to things they shouldn’t, they can start to destroy healthy cells and tissues.
 So other checkpoints help tell T cells to switch off.